 Where to go next?

 Cusco: The ancient Inca capital in the mountains is the cultural heart of Peru and is not to be missed on a backpacker trip to Peru!
-Gateway to the mystical ruins of Machu Picchu and a beautiful colonial city to explore with great restaurants and a rich culture.
+Gateway to the mystical ruins of Machu Picchu and a beautiful colonial city to explore with great restaurants and rich culture.
 An overnight bus of 17 hours from Huacachina.

 Arequipa: The white city is just an overnight bus ride away – around 10 hours.
 You’ll find great restaurants, nightlife and opportunities for trekking in the breathtaking Colca Canyon.